jftuga/csv_word_merge/README.md

 # csv_word_merge
 Merge CSV fields into a MS Word template

+**Note:** I threw this together in a couple of hours to help a friend, so it is not as complete as my other projects.
+* Error checking could be improved.
+* Using `concurrent.futures` would also be nice to have to process files faster.

 ## Description
 This program allows you to merge rows in a CSV file into a MS Word document.
 A PDF file is also saved.